MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVoiceApplicationsPolicy.md

 ## PARAMETERS

 ### -AllowAutoAttendantAfterHoursGreetingChange
-When set to True users affected by the policy will be allowed to change auto attendant's after hours greeting.
-When set to False (the default value) users affected by the policy will not be allowed to change auto attendant's after hours greeting.
+When set to True users affected by the policy will be allowed to change the auto attendant's after-hours greeting.
+When set to False (the default value) users affected by the policy will not be allowed to change the auto attendant's after-hours greeting.

 ```yaml
 Type: Boolean